heroku/buildpacks-dotnet/README.md

 If the root directory contains neither solution or project files, the C# file will be published as a [.NET 10 file-based app][file-based-apps].

-The buildpack support C#, Visual Basic and F# apps using the .NET and ASP.NET Core frameworks (version 8.0 and up).
+The buildpack supports C#, Visual Basic and F# apps using the .NET and ASP.NET Core frameworks (version 8.0 and up).

 ## Configuration